Harshal-25C/Online_Reservation_System_H_C_/README.md

 > This is a simple Java application for an Online Reservation System, developed by [Harshal-25c](https://github.com/Harshal-25c).

-## Introduction
+## Introduction :

-This project provides a basic implementation of an online reservation system that allows users to perform various operations such as adding, deleting, and viewing reservations.
-It uses MySQL database for data storage and JDBC for database connectivity.
+This project provides a Basic Implementation of an Online Reservation System that allows users to perform various operations such as Adding, Deleting, and Viewing Reservations.
+It uses `MySQL database` for data storage and `JDBC` for database connectivity.

-## Features
+## Features :

 - User authentication : Users can log in using their `MySQL username` and `Mysqlpassword`.
 - CRUD operations : Users can perform CRUD operations (Create, Read, Update, Delete) on reservations.